chongshenng/pyconde2025/README.md

 ## Part 1 - Flower Quickstart with PyTorch

+🎯 **Feature Highlights:**
+- Create a new Flower app from templates using `flwr new`
+- Start a Flower app using `flwr run`
+- Understand basic federated learning workflow with Flower
+- Customize the hyperparameters of your workflow

 Let's begin by creating a Flower app.
 This can be done easily using `flwr new` and then choosing one of the available templates.
 Let's use the `PyTorch` template.

 ```shell